dacn-tannat/production/README.md

 bash init-letsencrypt.sh
 ```

-Note:
+Please make sure that, at the production environment:

-- Make sure that the value of the `staging` variable in line 10 is `0` in the production environment.
+- The value of the `staging` variable in line 10 is `0` in the production environment.
-- Also, line 39 to the end of the file must be uncommented.
+- Line 39 to the end of the file must be uncommented, which is the step to delete the fake SSL certificate, start nginx to create a real SSL certificate to register the domain name.

-- If successful, a `certbot/` directory will be created within `production/`.
+If successful, a `certbot/` directory will be created within `production/`.

 ### 5. Start the System